carine-ahishakiye/assignment---MLOP/README.md

 ---

-## 🧪 Load Testing Results
+##  Load Testing Results

 ### Test Scenarios

-We tested with 1, 2, and 4 Docker containers using Locust.
+I tested with 1, 2, and 4 Docker containers using Locust.

 #### 1 Container
 ```bash